MikailaAkeredolu/EmployeePieLab/README.md

 Entrepreneur should be paid : 20000.0
 </pre></code>

-**You must now system out**
+### Part 5 - You must now system out:
-- I fing  killed it..then take a nice lil 30 minute break once your code has been reviewed by Mikaila
+- I freakin killed it then take a nice lil 30 minute break once your code has been reviewed by Mikaila